Removing Mold and Stains from Stucco

-Homes with stucco exteriors are typically found in warm areas where it’s often warm and humid.
+Homes with stucco exteriors are typically found in areas where it’s often warm and humid.
 This type of climate can become a breeding ground for mold growth.
 Stucco exterior walls are generally made from cement plaster.
 This porous material often absorbs stains caused by mold and mildew.
 Mold often has a brown or black hue to it but can also develop as orange and red spots.
 Cleaning mold from your stucco exterior is a rather simple process that can be completed in an afternoon.
 You can remove these stains by following some simple steps.

 Step 1 - Prep